erysmvn/QR-code-generator/README.md

-# Change path to make it work
+# Change path to make it works